hertogp/stitch/README.md

 Swapping `exe` to a different value won’t affect the sha-fingerprint.

-**fmt**
+#### fmt

-is used as the extension in the `#art` template, which is usually the graphics format of the file produced.
+**fmt** is used as the extension in the `#art` template.

-**log**
+An easy way to set the intended graphics format on the codeblock level without touching the `art` template.

+#### log

-is verbosity of logging, valid values are:
+**log** is verbosity of logging, one of
 `debug, info, warn, error, silent`.

-Use `meta.stitch.defaults.log=silent` and a `cb.attribute.log=debug` to turn off all logging except for one codeblock where logging happens on the debug level.
+Use `meta.stitch.defaults.log=silent` and a `cb.attribute.log=debug` to
+turn off all logging except for one codeblock where logging happens on the debug level.

-**old**
+#### old

+**old** says what to do with old files during a pandoc conversion run.

+If `old=purge`, old files are deleted.
+Anything else means `keep`.

-old files are detected when their names end in `..-#sha.ext`.
-If `old=purge` then old files will be removed.
-Any other value will prevent the purge.
-To override the hardcoded default, set `meta.stitch.defaults.old` to some other value.
+Old files of an artificat are detected when their filenames match the new filename except for the last `-#sha.ext` part.
+If a filename template doesn’t end in `-#sha.ext` then Stitch cannot detect old files and manual clean up will be necessary.

+#### artificat file templates

-**cbx, out, err, art**
+**cbx, out, err, art** are simply filename templates.

+These are primarily used in the `cmd` template during the expansion to the full command to run on the command line.
+Depending on how the `cmd` template is set, these may or may not be actually used.

-are (after expansion) simply filenames to use as you see fit in the `cmd` string.
-Usually `out, err` are used to redirect output on stdout and stderr respectively. `art` usually refers to some graphics file (or whatever) produced by the codeblock.
+Usually `out, err` are for redirecting output on stdout and stderr respectively.
+Normally, `art` refers to some graphics file (or whatever) produced by the codeblock or a cli tools called by `cmd`.
+However, it can be anything you like, it just provides a way to capture output to file.

-**cmd**
+#### cmd

-is expanded and run via `os.execute(cmd)`.
-The (hardcoded) default is to run the codeblock as a system command, provide the expanded forms of `#arg` and `#art` on the command line (as argument & an intended output file).
-Finally stdout and stderr are redirected to the expanded filenames given by `#out` and `#err`.
-Ofcourse, it is up to the codeblock code to actually use the argument and/or the intended output filename.
+**cmd** is expanded and run via `os.execute(cmd)`.

+The (hardcoded) default is to:

+- run the codeblock as a system command,
+- provide the expanded forms of `#arg` and `#art` as arguments, and
+- redirect stdout & stderr to `#out` and `err` respectively.

+Ofcourse, it is up to the codeblock code to actually use its argument and/or the intended output filename.

-**inc**
-is a bit more involved and specifies what to include, in which order, via a csv/space separated list of directives, each of the form:
+#### inc

+**inc** contains 0 or more directives on what to include and how.

+It is a single string containing comma or space separated directives.
+A directive must start with the `what` and may be followed by three other types of mechanisms (in any order) which are defined by their leading character.

     what!read@filter:how
      |    |     |     `- one of {<none>, fcb, img, fig} - optional